 "So?
 I needed to understand what happened.
 Why you were so sad.
 So I asked them.
 They told me."

 "Why did you need to understand?"
-He realized her hands were still on his neck.
-They felt good.
+He realized her hands were still on his neck—and her touch felt good.

 He watched, as her face got closer to his.
 Mustn't do this, he thought hazily, even as her lips touched his.
-Very wrong, he objected, as his arms tightened around her and he pulled her onto his lap.
+Very wrong—but he tightened his arms around her and pulled her onto his lap.

-A voice he had never thought to hear again commented, "Ok, I think this is definitely grosser than when you twisted that vampire's head off."
+A voice he'd never thought to hear again commented, "Okay, I think this is definitely grosser than when you twisted that vampire's head off."

 "I don't know, niblet.
 That was pretty disgusting."

 Both he and Faith turned to look at the two.

 "Dawn?"
 She was back?
 Thank God—only she looked...different somehow.
 And not just in the way she was dressed.
 All in black, some mix of Faith and Buffy—and possibly Drusilla.

 "Dawn," Faith said and he realized she didn't sound surprised to see the girl.
 "Nice threads."

 "Thanks."
 Dawn dropped the gym bag on the floor and grinned at them both.